artmetla/DejaView/docs/data-sources/cpu-freq.md

 * The event is emitted only when the frequency changes.
 This might not happen for long periods of times.
 In short traces it's possible that some CPU might not report any event, showing a gap on the left-hand side of the trace, or none at all.
-Perfetto doesn't currently record the initial cpu frequency when the trace is started.
+DejaView doesn't currently record the initial cpu frequency when the trace is started.

 * Currently the UI doesn't render the cpufreq track if idle states (see below)